I-ShivamSingh/Kaiburr-Task-4/README.md

 ## Technologies Used
 - React: A popular JavaScript library for building user interfaces.
 - JavaScript/ES6: The primary programming language for React development.
-- Material-UI: A popular UI component library for React applications, similar to Angular Material.
-- Bootstrap: A responsive and customizable CSS framework.
 - RESTful API: Communicates with the backend using RESTful web services.

 ## How the Task Is Made